cossacklabs/acra/README.md

 ## Additionally

-We fill [wiki](https://github.com/cossacklabs/acra/wiki) with useful articles on the core Acra concepts, use cases, details on cryptographic and security design.
+We fill the [Wiki documentation](https://github.com/cossacklabs/acra/wiki) with useful articles about the core Acra concepts, use cases, details on cryptographic and security design.

 You might want to:

-- Read notes on [security design](https://github.com/cossacklabs/acra/wiki/Security-design) to better understand what you get with using Acra and what is the threat model Acra operates in.
+- Read the notes on [security design](https://github.com/cossacklabs/acra/wiki/Security-design) to better understand what you get with using Acra and what is the threat model that Acra operates in.
 - Read [some notes on making Acra stronger / more productive and efficient](https://github.com/cossacklabs/acra/wiki/Tuning-Acra), and on adding security features or increasing throughput, depending on your goals and security model.

 ## Project status